 Being arrested for driving under the influence is a frightening experience, but that doesn’t mean you will automatically be convicted.
 The legal team at My.Attorney knows how to assert a number of defenses against DUI charges.
 We will conduct an extensive investigation to learn about the facts of your arrest to determine whether the police had probable cause to pull you over.
 If a breathalyzer test was administered, we can question the accuracy of the machine or the skills of the police officer who administered the test.
 Similarly, field sobriety tests can be challenged if the results were skewed by the weather, visibility or road conditions.

 Knowing how much is at stake after a DUI arrest, we will work to protect your rights, help you avoid a conviction, minimize any fines and preserve your driving privileges.
 If you have been charged with DUI, it is imperative to contact My.Attorney as soon as possible to avoid a license suspension.
-Download our app today to set up a free consultation.
+Download our app, call us at #4LAW or fill out the contact form to schedule a free consultation with one of our attorneys.